jpush/aurora-imui/docs/iOS/usage_english.md

 # IMUIMessageCollectionView
 [中文文档](https://github.com/jpush/imui/blob/dev/docs/iOS/usage_iOS.md)

-IMUIMessageCollectionView is a message list in chatting interface, use to display all kinds of messages, and is can be fully customize.
+IMUIMessageCollectionView is a message list in chatting interface, use to display all kinds of messages, and it can be fully customize.
 If you don't define your style, IMUIMessageCollectionView will use default style.

 ## Install
 #### Manual